gpestana/gpestana.github.io/index.markdown

 ---

 I'm an engineer and researcher at [hashmatter](https://hashmatter.com), focusing primarily on web3 engineering, privacy preserving systems, applied cryptography and decentralization.

+I'm currently focusing on the Polkadot ecosystem, building Substrate, FRAME and the Staking sub-system.